ashishtayal89/learngit/README.md

 - ```git help```

-	This tells us about all the commands in git
+	List's all the commands in git
 - ```git help <name>```

 	This will tell us about the "name" command in detail.